Thiru-kumaran-R/Aptitude-API/README.md

 # APTITUDE API

 Aptitude API is a free and open source API that generates aptitude questions based on your choice for each call.
+The topics that are currently available are :
+* Mixture and Alligation
+* Profit and Loss
+* Pipes and Cisterns
+* Age
+* Permutation and Combination
+* Speed Time Distance
+* Simple Interest
+* Calendars